The following standards apply to sick time/sick days:

 - Employees must notify their supervisors in advance, or within the first hour of their normal starting time, of the need to take sick time.
 Supervisors/Managers will determine reasonable guidelines for notification of an unscheduled absence..

-- For sick time absences of more than three consecutive work days that are not covered under the New York City Earned Sick Leave Act, under this policy, a department may require reasonable documentation signed by a licensed health care provider indicating the need for the amount of sick time taken.
+- For sick time absences of more than three consecutive work days that are not covered under the New York Safe and Sick Leave, under this policy, a department may require reasonable documentation signed by a licensed health care provider indicating the need for the amount of sick time taken.
 If requested, this documentation must be produced within seven calendar days of the employee's return to work.

 - Employees are expected to schedule doctor's appointments in such a way as to minimize time away for work.